 A tale as old as time: the Netherlands and India’s surprising relationship

-Arriving at Schiphol five years back, little did I realise that this country of windmills would make room for many Indians like me.
+When I arrived at Schiphol five years ago, I had no idea this country of windmills would soon make space for so many Indians like me.

-However, this connection is anything but recent.
-There is a history between the Netherlands and India before any computer prototype. 🇮🇳🤝🇳🇱
+But this connection is anything but recent.
+There is a long history between the Netherlands and India, from before the advent of any computer prototype.

-While many people know about the Dutch connection with Indonesia, they rarely discuss the Netherlands’ relationship with India.
+Many people know about the Netherlands’ history with Indonesia, but few talk about its relationship with India.

-However, thanks to the Dutch East India Company (VOC), established in 1602, Dutch voyagers camped on the shores of India for a solid 200 years.
+Back in 1602, voyagers of the Dutch East India Company (VOC) camped on the shores of India for a solid 200 years.

 VOC-Dutch-East-India-Company-ship-on-sea

 The VOC (Dutch East India Company) is a crucial part of Dutch history.
-Photo: Anonimo (XVIII sec.)/Wikimedia Commons/Public Domain
+Image: Anonimo (XVIII sec.)/Wikimedia Commons/Public Domain

 READ MORE | The Dutch East India Company was richer than Apple, Google, and Facebook combined

-Textiles and spices made the biggest buck for Dutch traders, as they acquired larger parts of the country.
-They employed labourers, and transported and traded with other countries.
+Textiles and spices made the biggest buck for Dutch traders as they acquired larger parts of the country.
+They employed local labourers and transported goods to trade with other countries.

 That is how an entire generation of people of Indian origin came to live in Suriname and subsequently in the Netherlands.

-While “doe normaal feels almost like an anthem, some stories about the Dutch were filled with drama!
+While “doe normaal” feels almost like an anthem, this story about the Dutch is filled with drama!

 Photo-of-De-Lannoy-Dutch-Indian-History